-One of the most common ways today’s job seekers uncover employment opportunities is by using online sources.
-There are hundreds of job boards, both generic and niche, as well as aggregators, social media channels, networking groups and staffing company websites to choose from.
+One of the most common ways today’s job seekers uncover employment opportunities is through online searches.
+There are hundreds of job boards out there, as well as apps, aggregators, social media channels, networking groups and staffing company websites to choose from.

 The good news is they provide plenty of listings.
-The bad news is you can be easily overwhelmed by so many options.
-Here, Robert Half offers 10 of what are generally considered the best job search websites around.
+The bad news?
+You can easily be overwhelmed by all the options.

 1. Robert Half